|

 It may become apparent that the fish will hit far more often when

-you’re going in one direction than in the other direction.
-Paying
+you’re going in one direction than in the other direction, normally

 attention to this and not wasting time can pay off big in catching a